saideeptiku/FindLets/README.md

 Example:

-The following line generates 30 rows of fixed length 10 and then executes better finder on it python3 main.py --better --numbers 30
+The following line generates 30 elements and then executes better finder on it python3 main.py --better --numbers 30

 The following line creates a csv file with 10 rows and 20 cols, and places inside insputs.csv